dcsil/lexislabs/product_research/use_cases.md

 The texts that users import or generate will be stored in the Postgres DB.
 If these texts are not already cached on the frontend, they will be retrieved from the backend as needed.

 Upon finishing mic input, the user's recording is sent to the backend and then to the Azure Speech AI Pronunciation Assessment API.
 The reference text is also sent to Azure.
 As feedback is returned from Azure, the backend will forward the updated scores and feedback for the frontend to display.
 Ideal pronunciation of each mispronounced word can be retrieved from the Forvo API.
-For audio playback, the recording can be temporarily stored on the frontend.

 Text importing will involve sending the copy-pasted or imported text to the backend to be stored in the database.
 The history will be maintained as a table of relevant feedback details for each attempt, and it will be cached on the frontend for easier searching.